 Like the Census Bureau supplied software, the basic version of CV XE GIS is available to LUCA program participants (formally designated LUCA liaison) at no fee.
 An optional support is available for a nominal fee.

 Unlike the Census Bureau supplied software, the CV XE GIS software is designed to make analytical use of census-sourced and non-census data.
 It can be used as a key component of Census 2000 and Census 2010 data access and analysis.
 Optionally available features of CV XE GIS, also unlike the Census Bureau supplied software, will geocode address data.
 In addition, optionally available features of CV XE GIS, unlike the Census Bureau supplied software, enables the user to integrate shapefiles and subject matter data from many Federal agencies and statistical programs.

 LUCA Program Overview.
-Through the LUCA program designated representatives of local, state, and tribal governments may participate in review of addresses contained in the Master Address File (MAF) being developed for the 2010 Census.
+Through the LUCA program designated representatives of local, state, and tribal governments may participate in review of addresses contained in the Master Address File (MAF) being updated for the 2020 Census.
 The program operates as follows: